ya-gao/Dont-Starve-Mod/README.md

 ![configure page](UserGuideImages/configure_page.jpg)

 ## 4. Start a New Game with our Mods
 It's time to start a new game!
+Have fun!
 ![start new game](UserGuideImages/start_new_game.jpg)

 Click on "Play!", "New Game" and then select "DS"or what ever you want, click on "Character" and go to character menu, find our new character named Nezha, apply it.
 Now you can start game.